Canada Fishing Season Calendar 2026: Opener Dates by Province

 Provinces manage different fish populations, local spawning periods, and conservation priorities, so the same species can have very different open windows across Canada.

 Last updated: April 2026.
-Use the calendar to plan the season, then confirm the current local rules before you fish.
+Check the calendar to plan the season, then confirm the current local rules before you fish.